 Student Organizations

-There are approximately 250 clubs and organizations on the Radford University campus that provides, ample opportunities for students to get involved in anything ranging from an academic honor fraternity or sorority to Greek life to cross-cultural involvement.
+Radford University offers many clubs and organizations on campus that provides, ample opportunities for students to get involved in anything ranging from an academic honor fraternity or sorority to Greek life to cross-cultural involvement.
 The following clubs and organizations offered in the College of Humanities and Behavioral Sciences:

 Alpha Phi Sigma